Historic Iris Preservation

 I am passionate about growing historic iris as a means to preserve a living history in plants.

-Today I own a small startup backyard nursery specializing in iris and daylilies for the harsh climate gardener www.newdaygardens.com.
 I am a member of the Historic Iris Preservation Society (HIPS), the American Iris Society (AIS), the Northern Colorado Daylily Club, the Mountains and Plains Iris Society, and a regional officer for the American Hemerocallis Society (AHS- daylilies).

-Now, your second question may be something like this..."OK, now I understand what an historic iris is, but why should I care, and more specifically, why should I care enough to want to "preserve" them...and what does that mean anyway?"
+Now, your second question may be something like this..."OK, now I understand what a historic iris is, but why should I care, and more specifically, why should I care enough to want to "preserve" them...and what does that mean anyway?"

 Why Preserve Historic Iris?

 So let's address the first part of that question.
-Why would anyone care about historic iris, or historic plants in general for that matter?
+Why would anyone care about historic iris or historic plants in general for that matter?

 There are many reasons and answers for this question, probably as many answers as there are people interested in the preservation of history and gardening.
 The reasons do tend to fall around a few common themes though.